Fjellinjen

 Fjellinjen AS is a toll company owned by the City of Oslo (60%) and Viken County Municipality (40%).
-It is responsible for the collection from the toll ring around Oslo, with a total of nineteen toll plazas.
-All toll roads in Norway have a toll road operator responsible for the financing of the road project.
+It is responsible for toll collection from the toll ring around Oslo, having nineteen toll plazas.
+All toll roads in Norway have a toll road operator responsible for financing the road project.
 The right to demand payment of toll charges is granted when a toll charge agreement is entered into with the Norwegian Public Roads Administration.

-Fjellinjen is one of the regional toll companies created following the Government’s decision to merge the toll companies into five regional companies.
-Fjellinjen became the first regional company when Minister of Transportation and Communications, Ketil Solvik-Olsen signed a new toll charge agreement with the company.
-The reform was proposed by Prime minister Solberg's cabinet and has four parts – a reduction of toll road operators, separation of the toll service provision for tolls and ferry tickets from the toll road companies, an interest compensation scheme for toll road loans, and a simplification of the price and discount schemes.
+Fjellinjen is one of the regional toll companies created following the Government's decision to merge the toll companies into five regional companies.
+Fjellinjen became the first regional company when Minister of Transportation and Communications Ketil Solvik-Olsen signed a new toll charge agreement with the company.
+The reform was proposed by Prime Minister Solberg's cabinet and has four parts – a reduction of toll road operators, separation of the toll service provision for tolls and ferry tickets from the toll road companies, an interest compensation scheme for toll road loans, and a simplification of the price and discount schemes.

-All of Fjellinjen's toll stations uses the Norwegian electronic toll collection system AutoPASS.
-A valid AutoPASS or EasyGo transponder (such as BroBizz) are valid in Norwegian toll stations through the EasyGo partnership.
+Fjellinjen toll stations use the Norwegian electronic toll collection system AutoPASS.
+Valid AutoPASS transponders are valid in Norwegian toll stations, in addition to EasyGo transponders (such as BroBizz) through the EasyGo partnership.